Phineas-bot/Ecodebugger-bot-repo/README.md

 # Ecodebugger-bot-repo
-a gamified vs code extension for debugging code and giving eco tips to optimiwe code
+a gamified vs code extension for debugging code and giving eco tips to optimize code